ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: Supernova and cluster samples

-In this paper, we choose to maximize the number of clusters detected in the ZTF survey footprint by considering all available detection channels.
-In particular, we use the Meta Catalog of X-ray Detected Clusters of Galaxies \citep[MCXC;][]{pif11}, the first cluster catalog of the SRG/eROSITA All-Sky Survey \citep[eRASS;][]{bul24}, the Planck 2nd Sunyaev-Zel'dovich Source Catalog \citep[PSZ2;][]{pla16}, all South Pole Telescope cluster catalogs \citep{ble15,boc19,hua20,ble20}, the latest Atacama Cosmology Telescope cluster catalog \citep{hil21}, as well as the updated version of the cluster catalog obtained by \cite{wen12} using Sloan Digital Sky Survey (SDSS) III data \citep{wen15}.
-We build our cluster sample from these catalogs by keeping only one occurrence of clusters that are detected by multiple surveys.
-This gives us a sample of 5586 galaxy clusters detected at $z < 0.1$.
-The cluster properties that are used in this study are: their on-sky position in equatorial coordinates $(\mathrm{R.A.},\mathrm{Dec.})$, their redshift $z$, and their characteristic radius $\mathcal{R}_{500}$.
-This radius corresponds to that of a sphere with average density equal to 500 times the critical density of the Universe at the cluster redshift $\rho_c(z)$, such that $M_{500} \equiv 500\rho_c(z)\times\frac{4}{3}\pi \mathcal{R}_{500}^3$.
+We chose to maximize the number of clusters detected in the ZTF survey footprint by considering all available detection channels.
+In particular, we used the Meta Catalog of X-ray Detected Clusters of Galaxies \citep[MCXC;][]{pif11}, the first cluster catalog of the SRG/eROSITA All-Sky Survey \citep[eRASS;][]{bul24}, the Planck 2nd Sunyaev-Zel'dovich Source Catalog \citep[PSZ2;][]{pla16}, all South Pole Telescope cluster catalogs \citep{ble15,boc19,hua20,ble20}, the latest Atacama Cosmology Telescope cluster catalog \citep{hil21}, and the updated version of the cluster catalog obtained by \cite{wen12} using Sloan Digital Sky Survey (SDSS) III data \citep{wen15}.
+We built our cluster sample from these catalogs by keeping only one occurrence of clusters that were detected by multiple surveys. {Two clusters from different surveys are assumed to be the same object when the two spheres centered on their respective location and with a radius equal to their respective characteristic radius $\mathcal{R}_{500}$ intersect.} This gave us a sample of 5586 galaxy clusters detected at $z < 0.1$.
+The cluster properties that are used in this study are their on-sky position in equatorial coordinates $(\mathrm{R.A.},\mathrm{Dec.})$, their redshift $z$ {which for most of them was obtained from spectroscopic measurements \citep{wen15,bul24}}, and their characteristic radius $\mathcal{R}_{500}$.
+This radius corresponds to the radius of a sphere with an average density equal to 500 times the critical density of the Universe at the cluster redshift $\rho_c(z)$, such that $M_{500} \equiv 500\rho_c(z)\times\frac{4}{3}\pi \mathcal{R}_{500}^3$.

-As shown in the right panel of Fig.~\ref{fig:z_space_dist}, we extend the redshift range of our cluster sample up to $z = 0.1$ so that we do not miss the nearest clusters of $z{\sim}0.07$ SNe Ia that would happen to be at slightly higher redshifts than the high-end of our SN Ia redshift range.
+As shown in the right panel of Fig.~\ref{fig:z_space_dist}, we extended the redshift range of our cluster sample up to $z = 0.1$ so that we did not miss the nearest clusters of $z{\sim}0.07$ SNe Ia that would happen to be at slightly higher redshifts than the high-end of our SN Ia redshift range.